ministryofjustice/security-guidance/docs/visitor-access-policy.md

 -   `POL.VAP.013`: Hosts are responsible for ensuring that **red** escort pass visitors are escorted back to reception and return their pass.
 Hosts **SHOULD** also remind the holders of **green** unescorted passes to return their pass to reception when leaving the building at the end of their visit.

--   `POL.VAP.014`: Host are responsible for advising their visitors to clearly display their pass at all times whilst inside the building, and that they **SHALL** remove and conceal their pass when outside the building.
+-   `POL.VAP.014`: Hosts are responsible for advising their visitors to clearly display their pass at all times whilst inside the building, and that they **SHALL** remove and conceal their pass when outside the building.

 -   `POL.VAP.015`: Hosts are responsible for the health and safety of their visitors, and **SHOULD** brief them on the MoJ evacuation and invacuation procedures.